2020 Libertarian Party presidential primaries: Primary election polling

-National polling

 National polling of delegates to the Convention

 Both of these polls were conducted using ranked choice voting, progression down the table indicates later rounds of voting as the candidate with the lowest total is eliminated.

-Online straw polls

-The following are early unofficial online polls that have included various speculative and potential candidates, including some that are not members of the Libertarian Party.

 Campaign finance

 This is an overview of the money used by each campaign as it is reported to the Federal Election Commission (FEC) and released on October 15, 2019.
 Totals raised include loans from the candidate and transfers from other campaign committees.
 Some of the Libertarian candidates have not filed with the FEC, and financial data for those candidates are therefore not available.